Istorn/ggj_2025/README.md

-# GGJ 2025
+# Tienilo in bolla

-Welcome to the **GGJ 2025** repository!
-This Unity 3D project is created for the **Global Game Jam 2025**.
+Welcome to the **Tienilo in bolla** repository!
+This Unity 3D project was created for the **Global Game Jam 2025**.
 The goal of this project is to deliver a creative and engaging experience within the Game Jam's timeframe.

 ## Table of Contents